1asset/assignment3py/README.md

 Writing program to check user verification using Flask library

 ## Installation
 Before starting to use the code you must install required packages and modules.
-All packages and libraries will be provided in requirements.txt file.
+All packages and libraries will be provided in requirements.txt file, that is uploaded in the repository.

 Pypi
 bash